alanvoss/connect_four/README.md

     * `2` is where your opponent has moved
   * test it against `PureRandomness`.  if you can't beat it 100% of the time...
   * your `GenServer` should respond to all calls within 5 seconds.
 If not, you forfeit.
+  * if your `GenServer` dies, tough luck.
+There are no `Supervisor`s to keep you alive.

 * create a pull request